ait-aecid/AlertBERT/README.md

 To prepare the AIT-ADS (including its labels) for training and evaluation from source follow these steps:

-1. Download and unzip the three datasets into their respective dicrectories listed below.
+1. Download and unzip the three datasets into their respective directories listed below.
 After this step the `alerts_json` directory should contain the files `scenario_aminer.json` and `scenario_wazuh.json` for each of the eight scenarios of AIT-ADS.
     + AIT Alert Dataset ➡️ `alerts_json`
     + AIT Log Dataset V2.0 ➡️ `aitldsv2`